szedjani/chatbot-demo/README.md

 # Installation

-The module can be installed using the following command:
+The module can be installed using the following command (it will install its dependencies as well):

 `pip install git+https://github.com/szedjani/chatbot-demo.git`